artlantis/MagentoTutorial/Tutorial - Intro & First Extension/README.md

 	</global>

 `<weblog />` is your Group Name, which should match your module name.<br />
-`<class />` is the BASE name all Models in the weblog group will have.<br />
+`<class />` is the base name all Models in the weblog group will have.<br />
-`<resourceModel />` indicates which Resource Model that weblog group Models should use.
+`<resourceModel />` indicates which Resource Model that weblog group models should use.

 So, we're not done yet, but let's see what happens if we clear our Magento cache and attempt to instantiate a blogpost Model.
-In your testModelAction method, use the following code
+In your `testModelAction` method, use the following code

 <!-- language: lang-php -->